GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/greater_perth_revised2023/analysis/probabilistic_inundation/README.md

 #    EMPTY FOLDERS FOR MAX STAGE EPISTEMIC UNCERTAINTIES
 #

-# Get the logic-tree-mean inundation exceedance-rate and variance, summed over sources.
+# Use calculations above to make the logic-tree-mean inundation exceedance-rate and variance, summed over sources.
 # The command line argument gives the path to the logic-tree-mean results above,
 # the variable (depth) and the exceedance-threshold (0.001).
 This uses parallel computing.
 Rscript compute_mean_exrate_upper_CI.R ptha18-GreaterPerth2023-sealevel60cm/highres_depth_with_variance depth 0.001